 - and participating Vistana properties.

 Generally, whenever a lounge is closed or the property does not have a lounge or an approved alternative the property will offer you daily breakfast in the restaurant.
-If Lounge Access or alternatives are not available at eligible properties, Platinum Elite Members will be compensated $100 U.S. dollars for the inconvenience.
+If lounge access or alternatives are not available at eligible properties, Platinum Elite Members will be compensated $100 U.S. dollars for the inconvenience.
 There are a few special rules for different properties and locations and you can read more about those here.

-- Elite Members and above may check out as late as 4 p.m. local time of the Participating Property.
+- Elite Members and above may check out as late as 4 p.m. local time of the participating property.

-This benefit is guaranteed at all Participating Properties, except at resort and convention hotels and Design HotelsTM, where it is based upon availability.
+This benefit is guaranteed at all Participating Properties, except at resort and convention hotels and Design Hotels, where it is based upon availability.
 Marriott Vacation Club, Marriott Grand Residence Club, and participating Vistana properties are excluded from this benefit.